cleitonsouza01/trade/README.rst

 You can try it `live <https://python-trade.appspot.com>`_.

-There is an ongoing effort in
+There is an ongoing effort to
-`documenting this project <http://trade.readthedocs.org>`_.
+`document this project <http://trade.readthedocs.org>`_.
 Check it out.

 In a nutshell